metabarcoding/obitools4-doc/content/docs/principles/_index.md

 WARN[0005] KC236422: Taxid: 5799994 is unknown from taxonomy (Taxid 5799994 is not part of the taxonomy NCBI Taxonomy)
 ```

-Among the four sequences, only the first sequence is in the NCBI Taxonomy.
-The other three sequences are not in the NCBI Taxonomy.
-The second and the third sequences are in the NCBI Taxonomy, but with different taxids.
-The fourth sequence is not in the NCBI Taxonomy.
+Of the four sequences, only the first sequence has a taxid known from the NCBI taxonomy.
+The other three sequences have taxids that are not part of the NCBI taxonomy.
+In fact, the second and third sequences have taxids that were known in the NCBI taxonomy, but are now transferred to other taxids.
+The fourth sequence has a taxid that is actually unknown in the NCBI taxonomy.

-In the output, only the first sequence *AY189646* has
+Since only the first sequence *AY189646* has a known taxid in the output, the taxids are rewritten in long format only for this sequence.
+For the other three sequences, the taxids are left as they are.
+Nevertheless, the four sequences are present in the output.

 ```fasta
 >AY189646 {"count":1,"definition":"Homo sapiens clone arCan119 12S ribosomal RNA gene, partial sequence; mitochondrial gene for mitochondrial product.","species_name":"Homo sapiens","taxid":"taxon:9606 [Homo sapiens]@species"}